andremarcondesteixeira/data-target/README.md

 ## Basic functionality

-This library allows HTML anchor and forms to render the response of the request inside another element.
+This library allows HTML anchors and forms to render the response of the request inside another element.

 The element in which the response will be rendered inside must have it's `id` attribute's value replicated in the `data-target` attribute of the corresponding anchor.